Before the ears of rice begin to bend, bring us samurai that can defend us. Our hope now rests on that.

 The mech swords even come equipped with jet propulsion and cockpits, to be used as emergency aircraft.

-Bittersweet Ending.
-Most samurai die, finds that her pure soul has been tainted by the battles, making her unfit to continue as a water priestess, Katsushiro rejects her, as the war has hardened him too far for him to love... and Kanbei adds yet another defeat to his already long list.
-On the other hand, but the village is saved and villagers celebrate their victory with the surviving samurai.
-Kanbei, Katsushiro, and Shichiroji move on with their own lives, which isn't too bad.
+Bittersweet Ending: Most of the samurai die and Kirara finds that her pure soul has been tainted by the battles, making her unfit to continue as a water priestess.
+Not only that, Katsushiro rejects her, as the war has hardened him too far for him to love... and Kanbei adds yet another defeat to his already long list.
+On the other hand, the village is saved, Ukyo is defeated and killed and the villagers celebrate their victory with the surviving samurai.
+Kanbei, Katsushiro, and Shichiroji manage to move on with their own lives, which isn't too bad.

 Most of the battles are like this since the majority of the bandits are full body converted mecha.
 Even when human pilots are cut into pieces, the explosion of the mecha usually mask all the gore.

 (Intentionally) averted when Katsushiro takes his first life and is completely drenched in a shower of blood and oil from the victim and his mech suit, and later when he accidentally kills Kyuzo.
 It seems the amount of blood shown is directly proportionate to the emotional impact each death has on the killer.

 Book Ends: In the beginning, Kambei performs a quick move that consists of two slashes.
 In the end, Katsushiro is practicing the move and manages to perform it in the last episode, signifying his growth as a samurai.

 Boomerang Bigot: Heihachi hates traitors, even though (and most likely because) he once was one himself.
 He is militant about it due to unresolved guilt.

 Chainsaw Good: Kikuchiyo's sword occasionally crosses into this.
 It either has some sort of chainsaw effect or revs up like a Vibroweapon, but the sound and visual effect makes it look like a chainsaw.